radar/guides/gem-development.md

 We can define them by requiring Aruba.
 In Cucumber, all _.rb_ files in the _features/support_ directory are required.
 To prove this to ourselves, we can add a _features/support/setup.rb_ file (create the _support_ directory first) and put in this single line:

-    require 'aruba'
+    require 'aruba/cucumber'

-This loads Aruba which will define the steps our Cucumber features need to be awesome.
+This loads the Cucumber steps provided by Aruba which are the same steps our Cucumber features need to be awesome.

 We have to re-run `bundle exec cucumber features`, just to see what happens next.
 We see red.
 Red like the blood incessantly seeping from the walls.
 It contains this cryptic message: